Acupuncture Coopers Plains

 Acupuncturist – Chinese Medicine Dry Needling

-Minimum 4 Year Bachelor Degree 48 -72 hour course
+Minimum 4 Year Bachelor Degree 48-72-Hour Course

-Chinese Medicine Board Australian (CMBA) Registered practitioners No Registration required-therefore minimum competence standards may or may not be applied.
+Chinese Medicine Board Australian (CMBA) Registered practitioners There is no registration required.
+Therefore, minimum eligibility standards can or may not apply.

 Strict infection control standards Unknown standards